cuba/PiuPiu/README.md

 * Removed methods for joining calls of the same type on a sequence (array) of futures
   * `func addingParallelResult(from callback: () -> ResponseFuture<T.Element>) -> ResponseFuture<[T.Element]>`
   * `func addingSeriesResult(from callback: @escaping (T) throws -> ResponseFuture<T.Element>?) -> ResponseFuture<[T.Element]>`
-* Added an initalizer for joining many parallel calls on a sequence
+* Added an initializer for joining many parallel calls on a sequence
 * Rename `ResponseFuture` embedded type from `T` to `Success` (i.e. `ResponseFuture<Success>`)
 * Rename `Response` embedded type from `T` to `Body` (i.e. `Response<Body>`)
 * Rename `HTTPResponse` embedded type from `T` to `Body` (i.e. `HTTPResponse<Body>`)